phord/Jarvis/README.md

 decode the serial interface for this because the buttons used for memory presets are sent on separate signal lines.
 The serial protocol decoding was just for fun.

-As a useless side-benefit, you can look back at my [desk's height history](https://io.adafruit.com/phord/feeds/jarvis.height) and see every time it moved up or down and [what preset was used](https://io.adafruit.com/phord/feeds/jarvis.preset).
+As a useless side-benefit, you can look back at my [desk's height history](https://io.adafruit.com/phord/feeds/jarvis.height) and see every time it moved up or down and [what preset was used](https://io.adafruit.com/phord/feeds/jarvis.preset) in the last 30 days.
 And I can control my desk from anywhere on the internet, so I can lower it even if I'm not home, though that seems like a bad idea.